-Live Like A Gaucho, 12 Days, Cultural Experience, Argentina
+Live Like A Gaucho, 12 Days, Horseback Expedition, Argentina

 A Cultural experience never to forget.
-Live with & experience the working daily life of the Gauchos & Join a multi-day horseback expedition to the dormant volcanic region of Cerro Negro.
+Live with & experience the working daily life of the Gauchos on this multi-day horseback expedition to the dormant volcanic region of Cerro Negro.
 Very limited places on this small group South American cultural experience expedition.

 Argentinian Patagonia’s peaks and rolling grasslands appear empty, yet the solitude of the steppe is broken by fertile, self-sufficient ‘Estancias’ worked by South America’s original cowboys: the Gauchos.
 Experience the working daily life of the Gauchos and join a multi-day horseback expedition to the dormant volcanic region of Cerro Negro.